Nordisk Awarded A+ Rating

 During the award ceremony and press event at the conference, ULD Care members and industry leaders gathered to celebrate the achievement.
 Nordisk representatives joined delegates to mark this milestone in sustainable air cargo operations.

 “We are proud to be among the first manufacturers recognised under ULD Care’s Climate Impact Label initiative,” said Chris Kumar, General Manager at Nordisk Aviation Products.
-“This certification demonstrates our ongoing efforts to design ULDs excel operational demands and advance environmental responsibility across the aviation supply chain.”
+“This certification demonstrates our ongoing efforts to design ULDs that excel in operational demands and advance environmental responsibility across the aviation supply chain.”

 The Climate Impact Label currently applies to Nordisk’s AKE containers, with plans to expand certification to other container sizes and ULD types, including pallet nets, in future phases.